civo/docs/docs/account/api-keys.md

 # API Keys

 Services in your Civo account can be administered using the Civo API.
-To authenticate the account for the API or tools that use it such as the Civo command-line-interface, you will need to provide an API key that is unique to your account.
+To authenticate the account for the [API](https://api.civo.com) or tools that use it such as the Civo [command-line interface](../overview/civo-cli.md), you will need to provide an API key that is unique to your account.

 ## Retrieving your API key